jpinna99/dnd-character-builder/AB_campaign_notes.md

 # 8/15/2025 Notes
-Traveling to Greenest to meet Governor Nighthill
+Traveling to Greenest to meet Governor Nighthill.
-We divided up the items accordingly
+We divided up the items accordingly.
-Hildy talked to birds and found at that some humanoids were fleeing Greenest Soveliss collected a children's book
+Hildy talked to birds and found at that some humanoids were fleeing Greenest.
+Soveliss collected a children's book.
-We get to Greenest around sunset
+We get to Greenest around sunset.
-We enter Greenest and it is being attacked by a dragon Three guards are interrogating what looks to be a dragon cult member Titus suggested killing the cult member, the guard did, and we investigate the body Hildy found a tattoo on his right wrist of a multiheaded dragon, and a flashy ring on the other hand that looked like dragon shaped into a T.
+We enter Greenest and it is being attacked by a dragon.
+Three guards are interrogating what looks to be a dragon cult member.
+Titus suggested killing the cult member, the guard did, and we investigate the body.
+Hildy found a tattoo on his right wrist of a multiheaded dragon, and a flashy ring on the other hand that looked like dragon shaped into a T.

 We fought 7 Kobolds to rescue a fleeing family.

-Before arriving at the keep, we fought off an ambush from two humanoids and an Ambush Drake
+Before arriving at the keep, we fought off an ambush from two humanoids and an Ambush Drake.

 In battle:
 ***Soveliss has +2 to AC and Dex saving throws with half cover***

-We met Escobert the Red (red-headed dwarf)
+We met Escobert the Red (red-headed dwarf).
-We enter the keep and gain intel (see recap)
+We enter the keep and gain intel (see recap).

 We met Governor Nighthill (fellow Blade) who gave us a series of missions to get through the night:
 - Secure the Old Tunnel